Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Dataset Details

 \paragraph{Maze.} For the Maze environment, we fix the random seed to generate a consistent set of maps.
 We use Memory-Maze Environment~\citep{pasukonis2022memmaze}.
 The rendered images are obtained using the MuJoCo engine.
 The agent has a discrete action space consisting of \{move forward, turn left, turn right\}.
 Trajectories are collected with a noisy A* algorithm to ensure sufficient coverage of the maze.

-\paragraph{Minecraft.} For the Minecraft environment, we adopt the map from~\citet{gornet2024automated}.
-To restrict exploration, we enclose the area with wooden fences.
-Data collection is performed using the Malmo framework, with the same action space as in the Maze environment.
-The noisy A* policy is again used to generate diverse trajectories.
+\paragraph{Minecraft.} For the Minecraft environment, we adopt the map from~\citet{gornet2024automated} and enclose the area with wooden fences to restrict exploration.
+Trajectories are generated using a noisy A* policy under the same action space as in the Maze environment, providing diverse yet structured coverage.
+We first record the underlying deterministic state trajectories, and then render the corresponding pixel observations using Blender.

 \paragraph{Statistics.} Each trajectory contains up to 1000 frames, though most consist of several hundred frames.
 Each dataset contains 5000 trajectories in total.

 \paragraph{Trajectory Visualization.} To provide an intuitive understanding of the datasets, we visualize several representative trajectories.
 Figure~\ref{fig:traj_vis} shows examples from three settings: M3x3-DET, M9x9-DET, and MC-DET.